ibaltopoulos/quant-intro/sql-refresher.md

 2) Lookup tables/setup tables/atomic tables
 Small number of fields, a finite (mostly) number of records , no foreign keys

+##### Temporary tables
+Temporary tables created inside a stored procedure are destroyed upon completion of the stored procedure.
+* **Local temporary table**: A `#table_name` exists only for the duration of a user session or the procedure that created the temporary table.
+A local temporary table cannot be shared amongst multiple users.
+* **Global temporary table**: A `##table_name` also exists for the duration of a user session or procedure, but can be shared amongst multiple users.

 #### Table relationships

 Why would want to do that.